KlwntSingh/fs-advanced/README.md

 fs-advanced exposes over 13 file/directoies related functions.

 * mkdir -
-	> To make directory asynchronoulsy
+	> To make directory asynchronoulsy.

 * copyFile -
     > To copy asynchronously file executes callback function when copy is finished.

 * rm -
 	> To remove file asynchronously.

 * rmSync -
 	> To remove file Synchronously.

 * rmdir -
 	> To remove directory asynchronously.

 * rmdirSync -
-	> To remove folder Synchronously
+	> To remove folder Synchronously.

 * copydirR -
 	> copy directory recursively to folder and takes the callback Function.

 * movedirR -
     > To move folder recursively asynchronously.

 * rmdirR -
 	> To remove files and folders recursively and executes callback.

 * rmdirSyncR -
 	> To remove files and folders recursively Synchronously.

 <br>
 ###### The following 3 functions are the main reason for developing the package -

 * rmfilesR -
 	> To remove only files from folders recursively and call callback function.

 * rmfilesSyncR -
 	> To remove only files from folders recursively Synchronously.

 * mkdirStructure -
 	> Making Directory-Structure specified by json.